aras-p/smol-v/README.md

 Code itself: **Public Domain**.

-There is 3rd party code under the testing framework (`testing/external`); it is not required for using SMOL-V. All that code ([glslang](https://github.com/KhronosGroup/glslang), [LZ4](https://github.com/Cyan4973/lz4), [Zstd](https://github.com/facebook/zstd)) is BSD-licensed, and taken from github repositories of the respective projects.
+There is 3rd party code under the testing framework (`testing/external`); it is not required for using SMOL-V. Most of that code ([glslang](https://github.com/KhronosGroup/glslang), [LZ4](https://github.com/Cyan4973/lz4), [Zstd](https://github.com/facebook/zstd)) is BSD-licensed, and taken from github repositories of the respective projects. [miniz](https://github.com/richgel999/miniz) is public domain.

 There are SPIR-V binary shader dumps under `tests/spirv-dumps` for compression testing;
 these are not required for using SMOL-V. Not sure how to appropriately